 - the Resource-Priority header field and optionally the header field value "psap-callback" of the Priority header field.

 The verificationResponse contains the outcome of the verification in a verstat claim with values as specified for the verstat tel URI parameter in subclause 7.2A.20 and in a verstatPriority claim with values as specified for the Priority-Verstat header field in subclause 7.2.21.
+The verificationResponse may also contain verification results information for each verified PASSporT, as follows:

+- if verification failed, then verificationResponse contains information describing the reason for the failure.

 Unsuccessful requests are responded with an HTTP 4xx or 5xx response.